raunitpatel/DA353_IoT_Group_Project/README.md

 ## Project Structure

-- Ml_Notebooks: contain Model training and model weights.
+- ML_notebooks_and_models: contain Model training and model weights.
-- server: Flask application handling data reception, storage, and predications.
+- server.py: Provides the backend functionality for the dashboard, connecting to PostgreSQL to retrieve water quality data.
 - src/: Contains all frontend files including HTML, CSS, and JavaScript.
 - publish.py: Simulates data publishing from IoT sensors (random data generation for testing purposes) and send to server.
-- subscrbie.py: Subscribes to the published data, feeds it into the model, and performs predictions.
+- subscribe.py: Subscribes to the published data, feeds it into the model, and performs predictions.

 ## Getting Started